-This report was prepared by AEP- Geotechnical Engineering Services (GES) section, in part, to fulfill requirements of 40 CFR 257.84 Inspection Requirements for CCR Landfills and to provide the H.W.
-Pirkey Plant an evaluation of the facility.
+This report was prepared by Akron Consulting, LLC for the AEP - Geotechnical Engineering Services (GES) section, in part, to fulfill requirements of 40 CFR 257.84 and to provide the H.W.
+Pirkey Power Plant an evaluation of the facility.

-Mr. Brett Dreger, P.E. performed the 2019 inspection of the FGD Stackout Area at the H.W.
+Mr. Lane Roberts, P.E. performed the 2020 inspection of the FGD Stackout Area at the H.W.
 Pirkey Plant.
 This report is a summary of the inspection and an assessment of the general condition of the facility.
-Mr. Ron Franklin was the facility contact.
-The inspection was performed on September 25, 2019.
-Weather conditions were mostly sunny and the temperature was in the low 90's (°F).
-There was 0.93 inches of rainfall over the seven days prior to the inspection.
+Mr. Ron Franklin of the plant was the facility contact for this inspection, which was performed on November 5, 2020.
+Weather conditions were partly cloudy with light winds, and the average temperature was in the low 70's (°F).